-The Ambient Flow Profiling Service uses a unique technology developed by BESST.
-BESST service involves profiling the well during non-pumping static conditions.
-The Ambient Flow Profiling Service utilizes the DyeTracer system developed by the U.S. Geological survey which injects small quantities of diluted rhodamine dye solution into the well.
-The dye will move with the hydraulic gradient within the well.
-Two fiber optic sensor utilizing laser technology are used to detect the time it takes for the dye to move from the injection nozzle to the sensor, which determines the velocity and direction of the flow.
-The fiber optic sensor are situated in a vertical pattern, one is located below the injection nozzle and the other is positioned above the injection nozzle.
+The Ambient Flow Profiling Service uses a unique technology developed by BESST which involves profiling the well during non-pumping static conditions.
+The Ambient Flow Profiling Service utilizes the DyeTracer system developed by the U.S. Geological Survey that injects small quantities of diluted rhodamine dye solution into the well.
+The dye then moves with the hydraulic gradient within the well.
+There are two fiber optic sensors vertically situated to detect the dye once it is released into the well.
+One is located below the injection nozzle, and the other is positioned above the injection nozzle.
+These two fiber optic sensors apply laser technology to detect the time it takes for the dye to move from the injection nozzle to the sensors, which determines the velocity and direction of the flow.

-A ground surface based control unit contains the laser, beam splitter, photon receivers, signal amplifiers, diopters that convert light signals to voltage as well as the laser output and return photonic input channels for the fiber optic cables.
-With military grade fiber optic cables, laser-beam transmission and photonic emission return to the signal processing unit (SPU).
-The laser beam wavelength is transmitted at a band width between 540 to 560 nanometers which is the specific spectral band that causes the Rhodamine Red FWT 50 tracer to fluoresce.
+A ground surface based control unit contains the laser, the laser output, beam splitter, photon receivers, signal amplifiers, return photonic input channels for the fiber optic cables and diopters that convert light signals to voltage.
+Military grade fiber optic cables allows for laser-beam transmission and photonic emission return to the signal processing unit (SPU).
+The laser beam wavelength is transmitted at a bandwidth between 540 to 560 nanometers which is the specific spectral band that causes the Rhodamine Red FWT 50 tracer to fluoresce.

-The diagnostic data obtained utilizing the Ambient Flow Profiling Service provides insight to potential risks to the water quality of critical aquifers assets through the process of vertical and lateral mass transfer within an aquifer.
+The diagnostic data obtained utilizing the Ambient Flow Profiling Service provides insight into potential risks to the water quality of critical assets through the process of vertical and lateral mass transfer within an aquifer.

 - To determine pathways of water migration into a well.

 - To determine mass transfer of contaminants throughout the well.

 - To delineate flow contribution and flow velocity zone by zone along the screened section of the well.